Frequently Asked Questions About Walt Disney World

 - TripAdvisor says one of your recommended hotels is terrible!

 That’s a complicated question that depends on your preferences as far as cost, location, convenience and more.
-I really can’t make that decision for you, but here is some information that may help:
+We really can’t make that decision for you, but here is some information that may help:

-- If you want to know more about Disney’s resorts, visit my page that compares them and explains why I think some are better than others.
+- If you want to know more about Disney’s resorts, read our reviews of the Walt Disney World Resort Hotels and why we think some are better than others.

-- I’ve picked some excellent non-Disney hotels, which I call my MouseSavers Preferred Hotels.
-Go here to learn more about them.
+- We’ve picked some excellent non-Disney hotels, which we call our MouseSavers Preferred Hotels.
+You can read our reviews and learn more about how we pick them.

-What’s the difference between the Disney resorts, the Swan & Dolphin, the Downtown Disney hotels, and other hotels?
+What’s the difference between the Disney resorts, the Swan & Dolphin, the Disney Springs resort area hotels and other hotels?

 In addition to the obvious differences in terms of theming, proximity to the theme parks, etc., each of these hotel types has a different level of special privileges.